Skincare Tips: Signs of Sensitive Skin and What Can You Do About It?

 Sensitive skin is usually extra reactive to hot temperatures, so one of the easiest precautions to take is to wash your face and body with warm water, at most.
 Avoid hot water if you can.

 Forgo exfoliants, astringents and scrubs.
 Instead, stick to sensitive skincare products.
-For starters, include a gentle cleanser that is formulated to soothe and cleanse sensitive skin, such as the Gentle Foaming Cleanser with Shea Butter which also contains Pro-Vitamin B5.
-Follow up with a toner for sensitive skin, such as the Extra Comfort Toning Lotion which is formulated with skin saviours such as linden, sweet almond, marshmallow and mango.
-It is vital that you establish a specific skincare routine for sensitive skin.
+For starters, include a gentle cleanser that is formulated to soothe and cleanse sensitive skin, such as the Soothing Gentle Foaming Cleanser which also contains soothing Organic Chamomile and Shea butter.
+Follow up with a toner for sensitive skin, such as the Soothing Toning Lotion which is formulated with skin saviours such as Organic Chamomile that gently tones and hydrates very dry and sensitive skin.
+It is vital that you establish a specific routine for sensitive skin.

 Experiment with face oils.
 As sensitive skin is mostly caused by dehydrated skin, oil products would work best to nourish, replenish and comfort the skin.
 Seek soothing relief with a face oil such as the Santal Face Treatment Oil, which helps with redness, moisture loss and the formation of fine lines.